-You can start by flushing your toilet or sink with rock salt or copper sulphate.
+You can start by flushing your toilet or sink with rock salt or copper sulfate.
 Use about a pound or so of these salts in the toilet and you should notice the difference in 12 hours or so.
 The salt will absorb all the moisture from the roots and trigger their death.

 Repeat the process for a few days and the salts should work their magic.
 If the problem persists you might need to call a plumber to fix the problem.

-Apart from this you will also need to manage the tree whose roots are intruding into your sewer to prevent this problem from affecting you in the future.
+Apart from this, you will also need to manage the tree whose roots are intruding into your sewer to prevent this problem from affecting you in the future.

 How do you stop tree roots from growing?

 The answer to this question is simple – you can’t stop roots from growing!
 Most of the time this question gets asked because roots are starting to cause issues with plumbing or the foundations of your garage or home.

 The best solution to manage the roots would be to install a root guard around your tree.
 A root guard, which is also called a root barrier, manages the growth of the roots around a tree.
 They come in two types –

 • Solid Barriers – These are made from fiberglass, corrosion-resistant metal or even plastic and create an impenetrable barrier around the roots of your tree.
 These barriers are usually installed when you want to prevent tree roots from damaging structures.
 However, solid root barriers often create problems in the soil’s drainage, and if you don’t choose the right size depending on the species of your tree, the roots may start to surface.